FASHION: Functional and Attack graph Secured HybrId Optimization of virtualized Networks: Optimization Model

 Equations~\ref{eq19} state that arcs that are incident on a vulnerability-based exploit $x$ are always enabled while equation~\ref{eq20} states that the attacker's starting point $\src$, which has arcs leading to every $n \in \start$, is always reachable.

+Equation~\ref{eq23} is a channeling constraint connecting the presence of an network-connection-based arc in the attack graph to reachability in the network model.
+Using the constraints just defined, we can formalize a security cost based on attack graph reachability, $\mathcal{O}_r$, that will appear in the objective function.

+Here we consider which capabilities an attacker can reach and use the associated impact of them achieving that capability as a penalty.

-Equation~\ref{eq23} is a channeling constraint connecting the presence of an network-connection-based arc in the attack graph to reachability in the network model. \\ \textit{Most Effective Path} \\ This part of the model focuses on capturing an attacker's \textit{most effective attack path}, which is formulated in Equation~\ref{pathRisk}, and embedding it within a minimization.
-To model this in a mixed integer program, we use the strategy presented by Khouzani et al. \cite{Khouzani2019a}.
+\paragraph{\Path{} Measure} This part of the model focuses on capturing an attacker's \textit{most effective attack path}, which is formulated in Equation~\ref{pathRisk}, and embedding it within a minimization.
+To model this in a binary integer program, we use the strategy presented by Khouzani \emph{et al.} \cite{Khouzani2019a}.
 First, we note that Equation~\ref{pathRisk} is equivalent to the following.

-Here $\gamma_{e}$ is a binary decision variable that indicates whether an edge $e$ is on the most effective attack path.
-Equation~\ref{flowCons} enforces that the edges chosen will form a path from $\src$, the global attack graph starting point, to $\sink$, the global attack graph target.
-Here $h(e)$ and $t(e)$ denote the head $j$ and tail $i$ of an edge $(i,j)$.
-And since the objective function maximizes the probability of the taken path, as the product scales with an edge's probability if the edge is taken and 1 otherwise, this formulation is equivalent to equation~\ref{pathRisk}.
-However, as written, this formulation is not linear, as there is a product of variables in the objective function, and thus cannot be directly incorporated into a linear mixed integer program.
+Here $\gamma_{e}$ is a binary decision variable that indicates whether an arc $e$ is on the most effective attack path.
+Equation~\ref{flowCons} enforces that the arcs chosen will form a path from $\src$, the global attack graph starting point, to $\sink$, the global attack graph target.
+Here $h(e)$ and $t(e)$ denote the head $j$ and tail $i$ of an arc $(i,j)$.
+And since the objective function maximizes the probability of the taken path, as the product scales with an arc's probability if the arc is taken and 1 otherwise, this formulation is equivalent to equation~\ref{pathRisk}.
+However, as written, this formulation is not linear, as there is a product of variables in the objective function, and thus cannot be directly incorporated into a linear binary integer program.
 We can address this concern by composing the above objective with the monotonic function $\log(\cdot)$.

 And considering that $\gamma_{e} \in \{0,1\}$, the above equation can be further simplified to $\sum \limits_{e \in E} \gamma_{e} \log(p(t(e))$.
 With this we now have the following optimization problem to model the most effective attack path.